Updated June 2020

 Kabukichō, Shinjuku [ 17:00 ]

-A red light district is always a fun way to start off any city, so hop off the train in Shinjuku Station and dive on in.
-Of course, we’re not suggesting to partake in the various array of girls bars, hostess clubs, and other questionable establishments, but rather, the heart of the all things Tokyo: the Robot Restaurant.
+A red-light district is always a fun way to start off any city, so hop off the train in Shinjuku Station and dive on in.
+Of course, we’re not suggesting to partake in the various array of girls bars, hostess clubs, and other questionable establishments, but rather, the heart of all things Tokyo: the Robot Restaurant.

 Yes, robots.
 Robots and dinosaurs fighting amongst bikini-clad Japanese dancers.
 All within a venue that, allegedly, cost upwards of 10 million dollars.

 While open most days of the week, make sure you get your reservation ahead of time.
-You can reserve it here (a reservation is 5,500 yen online and 6,000 yen in person).
+You can reserve it here (book with VOYAGIN for discount tickets!).